dldasomlee/Python-Projects/Gender Gaps in College Degrees/README.md

 ##Improvement
 An advice I received was:
 I should try to make the code more efficient by using vector/array operations/DataFrame methods/helper functions from some of the libraries.
-As my codes include long loops, these can be replaced with one or two lines of succint codes using `cross_val_score` function to help readers read the lines of code betetr.
+As my codes include long loops, these can be replaced with one or two lines of succint codes using `cross_val_score` function to help readers read the lines of code better.